jan-orzechowski/trifle-psychotic/README.md

 ## About

-Trifle Psychotic is a​ retro sci-fi platformer written in ANSI C.
+Trifle Psychotic is a retro sci-fi platformer written in C99.

 The game can be played and/or downloaded here: [itch.io](https://janorzechowski.itch.io/trifle-psychotic)